 6 – Signals.

-The 6th card represent the alchemical process called Projection.
+The 6th card represents the alchemical process called Projection.

 Projection represents the throwing of a ferment or tincture onto a substance in order to effect a transformation of the substance.